Closing Costs vs. Non-Allowable Fees on a VA Loan

 The Department of Veterans Affairs (VA) allows lenders to charge borrowers an origination fee.
 It can be a flat fee or the sum of many loan-related fees.
-Your lender can only charge you one percent, and that one percent will cover the cost of processing, underwriting, and originating your loan.
+Your lender can only charge you 1%, and that 1% will cover the cost of processing, underwriting, and originating your loan.
 So if you’re looking to finance a $300,000 home, the most a lender can charge you is $3,000.

 Minimizing closing costs is one of the most significant benefits when using a VA home loan.
 That’s why the VA loan program includes non-allowable fees (fees that can't be charged on a VA loan), such as:

 Non-title related attorney fees

 Rate lock fees

 Tax service fees

 Pre-payment penalty fees

 Loan closing fees

 The lender has to cover these non-allowable costs out of its flat 1% charge.
 The VA will not insure the loan if the veteran pays them.

 If you have questions about whether or not a particular fee is allowed on a VA loan, be sure to ask your loan officer or mortgage consultant.